Azkarehman/Machine-Learning-Pipeline/README.md

 Usually mall owners issue a card to customers which is used to track their purchase history.

 ## Dataset
-The dataset is aquired from kaggle.
-Te link for dataset is: https://www.kaggle.com/vjchoudhary7/customer-segmentation-tutorial-in-python
+The dataset is aquired from kaggle and the link is given below : https://www.kaggle.com/vjchoudhary7/customer-segmentation-tutorial-in-python

-The dataset consists of five features of 200 customers.
-These features are described below:
+The dataset consists of following five features of 200 customers:
 - CustomerID: Unique ID assigned to the customer

 - Gender: Gender of the customer